auino/welcome2paradise/README.md

 # welcome2paradise

-How are souls managed, once you leave?
+How are souls managed, once you leave earth?

+This simple program tries to implement souls' management.